microsoft/azure-maven-archetypes/azure-functions-archetype/README.md

 ```
 > To create a function project with docker support, please add `-Ddocker` to above command

-> To create a function proejct with specific trigger, please use `-Dtrigger` to specify the trigger type
+> To create a function project with specific trigger, please use `-Dtrigger` to specify the trigger type

 ## Available Parameters